-We assessed performance materiality for the group as 75% of financial statement materiality.
+We assessed performance materiality as 75% of financial statement materiality.

-We agreed to report to the Audit Committee any corrected or uncorrected identified misstatements exceeding RM800,000, in addition to other identified misstatements that warranted reporting on qualitive grounds.
+We agreed to report to the Audit Committee any corrected or uncorrected identified misstatements exceeding RM412,500, in addition to other identified misstatements that warranted reporting on qualitive grounds.

 Conclusions relating to going concern